dotnet/roslyn/src/Caravela/doc/Modifications.md

 Note that if you need to modify the .Generated.cs files, you should make your changes in `SourceWriter` in the CSharpSyntaxGenerator project.

 Tree tracker is then used when emitting PDBs (in `CodeGenerator`) and when handling diagnostics (in `CSDiagnostic` and `CSharpDiagnosticFilter`).

+#### Mapping of locations and diagnostics

+The method `TreeTracker.MapDiagnostic` maps a diagnostic from the transformed syntax tree to the source syntax tree.
+Additionally, it adds the stores the `SyntaxNode` and `Compilation` related to this diagnostic.
+This info can be retrieved using `TreeTracker.TryGetDiagnosticInfo`.
+This is used to make it easier for diagnostic suppression to retrieve symbol information about a diagnostic.

 ## Caravela.Compiler.Shared